 Way back in the 1970s and 1980s a photographer walked around taking pictures of people.
-In this article by Neil Enoch for Mail Online you can read about how he went to find them after 40 years!
+In this article you can read about how he went to find them after 40 years!

 Paramedic Chris Porsz spent many hours walking around Peterborough taking his photographs, and after 40 years he has gone back with the intention of reconstructing a book of his subjects.
 He managed to track down most of them and incredibly they all remembered him taking pictures of them.

 He published the original pictures in local papers and on facebook and many people contacted him.
 He then spent seven years tracking them all down and taking more photos of them for his new book, which has now been published.
 Porsz says the book is a ‘one of a kind’ book, he has never seen another one like it.
 He said that he had had many setbacks along the way, but enjoyed every moment of it.

 His hard work borne fruit especially now that his photos are already published in a new book, Reunions:

 “This book has been nearly 40 years in the making and I believe the project is totally unique.
 I don’t think anyone else has tracked down so many strangers and recreated photos in this way before,” said Chris.

 “It has been very hard work and I’ve had lots of setbacks along the way, but I always believed this could be something really special and was determined to do at least 100 reunion pictures and it has been a labour of love.”